arx-research/ers-docs/pages/scripts/create-service.md

 ```
 Replace the stand-in private keys (pulled from Hardhat) with the private key you wish to use.
 Make sure that you are using the correct private key for the __network__ you are deploying to.

+Most Developers deploying Projects will also create their own Services, so this key will typically be the same as the Developer key.

 ## Executing the Script
 The script to create a service is located in `tasks/serviceCreation.ts`.
 To execute the script run:
 ```bash